 Airlines that fly direct: Jet2.com, Ryanair & TUI

 Seasons: High = May - July; Low = November - March

 Departing from Birmingham Airport

 With a fantastic selection of shops, restaurants and places to rest, as well as a fantastic service, Birmingham Airport is a great place to fly to Fuerteventura from.

 With great transport links, it’s very easily accessible from wherever you are in the UK.
 If you’re driving to the airport, you’ll find a choice of 7 car parks, which are all easily reachable from the terminal by foot or via the free courtesy shuttle bus.
 Book a parking space in advance online and save up to 70%.

 If you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.

 If you usually enjoy having a look round the shops before you board your flight, you will find a great selection in the departure lounge.
-From health and beauty essentials from Boots to electrical goods from Dixons Travel and liquor at World Duty Free, we’ve got you covered.
+From health and beauty essentials at Boots, to electrical goods from InMotion and liquor and perfume at World Duty Free, we’ve got you covered.

 If you’d prefer to spend your time getting something to eat before you fly, we’ve got a selection of great cafés, bars and restaurants for you to relax and enjoy a tasty meal.
-Head to All Bar One or Factory Bar & Kitchen for a sit-down meal.
+Head to Giraffe, Factory Bar and Kitchen or Wetherspoon for a sit-down meal.